-The way children react to boundaries has always been fascinating.
-Boundaries provide them the freedom to express themselves within specified guard rails as opposed to prohibitions, which can be much more restrictive and therefore incentivize children to break the rules altogether.
+Boundaries provide individuals the freedom to express themselves within specified constraints as opposed to prohibitions, which can be much more restrictive and therefore incentivize breaking the rules altogether.
 Living within boundaries feels akin to agreeing to paint within the lines while living with prohibitions feels akin to having your paint and brush taken away.
 The former leaves room for discretion and creativity whereas the latter shuts down this space completely.
 This dichotomy can be applied to the New York City dance club scene since the repeal of the New York Cabaret Law in 2017.

 While the New York City Cabaret Law attempted in part to create a safer nightlife by completely prohibiting dancing in establishments without cabaret licenses, dance clubs in the post-Cabaret Law era are attempting to create safe, inclusive, and legal spaces by setting boundaries related to consent that all patrons must agree to prior to entering the space.
 Both the Cabaret Law and the consent-based programs are intended to police bodies and culture in New York City nightlife.
 However, while the restrictive Cabaret Law had the effect of pushing social dancing into spaces that were illegal and unregulated, the permissive consent-based programs create boundaries that make social dancing safer for everyone.